lingrino/vaku/docs/cli/vaku_path_delete-meta.md

 ## vaku path delete-meta

-Delete all secret metadata and versions at a path
+Delete all secret metadata and versions at a path.
+V2 engines only.

 ### Synopsis

-Delete all secret metadata and versions at a path
+Delete all secret metadata and versions at a path.
+V2 engines only.

 ```
 vaku path delete-meta <path> [flags]